microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 - uses: actions/checkout@v4
   with:
     repository: "https://github.com/Microsoft/vcpkg"
-    fetch-depth: 0

 - name: Bootstrap vcpkg
   run: ${{ github.worksapce }}/vcpkg/bootstrap-vcpkg.sh
   shell: bash
 ```

-Make sure that you set `fetch-depth` to 0 when checking out the vcpkg repository
-since you need the full repository's commit history for port versioning to work.

 Once these steps are completed you should have a vcpkg executable to work with.